 Is there any moment in motherhood more sweet than your kid asking for something healthy?
 Major pat on the back moment.

 While I wish I could sit here and tell you my kids regularly ask for peas and carrots and kale, it’s just not the case.
-At the time of writing this, my boys are 3.5 + 22 months.
-Prime time for picky eating and opinions on just about everything that goes onto their plates.
+My boys are in prime time for picky eating and opinions on just about everything that goes onto their plates.

 Some days the best I can do is give them a fruit and veggie pouch and try to make boxed mac and cheese healthier.
 Oh, and pray tomorrow will be easier.